deephyper/deephyper/docs/install/thetagpu.rst

 Internet Access
 ===============

-If the node you are on does not have outbound network connectivity, set the following to access the proxy host
+If the node you are on does not have outbound network connectivity, set the following to access the proxy host:

 .. code-block:: console